ckswilliams/modOpenREM/docs/i_navigate.rst

    OpenREM homepage screenshot

-By selecting the links in the navigation bar at the top, you can view all of the CT, fluoroscopy or mammography studies.
-Alternatively, if you click on the station name link (in blue) you can filter to just that source modality.
+By selecting the links in the navigation bar at the top, you can view all of the CT, fluoroscopy, mammography or radiographic studies.
+Alternatively, click on any row to filter by that system.

-*New in 0.4.0:* If you are not logged in, clicking any of the links will bring up the log in page.
+You can click on the title of the tables to re-sort by that column.

 Filtering for specific studies
 ==============================